 However, a school is essentially a place of teaching and learning, although education is no longer solely about the three Rs.
 Whilst they are at school, we aim to support and promote students' academic achievement but also want to them to find pleasure in life-long learning and see them grow into well-rounded, grounded and sound young men and women.
 Students should develop enquiring minds, the ability to think critically, respect evidence and recognise prejudice, learning to distinguish between fact and opinion, and to make balanced, reasoned judgements of their own.

-Academic results last year were of a very high standard: At GCSE 50% of all grades were A/A*.
-99% of students gained 5 A*-C grades including Maths and English and 60% of students gained 5 or more A* or A grades.
-This put us in 59th position of the top 140 state schools in the country, according to the Daily Telegraph.
-At A-Level just below 60% of all exam entries graded at A* to B grade and one in every three grades being A or A*.
-Twenty five students achieved at least 3 A grades or better and 8 students achieved at least 2 A* grades and an A. 80% of university applicants gained their first choice of university with 50 students going to Russell Group and Oxbridge Universities.
-Whilst these results are excellent, and a testament to our students' ability and hard work, there will always be room for improvement.
+Academic results last year were of a very high standard: At GCSE 37% of all grades were A/A* or 7+.
+98% of students gained 5 A*-C or 4+ grades and 38% of students gained 5 or more A*/A or 7+ grades.
+This resulted in an ALPs progress measure of a 5.
+At A-Level 55% of all exam entries graded at A* - B and 24 students achieved at least 3 A grades or better.
+Just under 90% of university applicants gained their choice of university with 38% of students going to Russell Group and Oxbridge Universities.
+Whilst these results are good, and a testament to our students' ability and hard work, there will always be room for improvement.
 We recognise the need for academic rigour and high-quality teaching, and are constantly looking at ways to improve the quality of teaching and learning for the benefit of staff and students.

 Maidstone Grammar School is also at the heart of a wider community and we understand and are prepared to take on our responsibilities as citizens.
 We respect and celebrate religious and cultural diversity, promote opportunities for all and place integrity, honesty, kindness and goodwill at the heart of our public and private lives.